 Summers in Montana are fast and furious, and too precious to waste.
 You can get the maximum enjoyment out of your summer activities by staying on top of your wellness game.
 Use this list to get you started brainstorming where you can make other enhancements to what you are already doing for health and fitness.
 Lots of little changes can really add up to big gains for a memorable, healthy summer!

+Authored by Mindy Cochran.
 Mindy is the founder of Kalispell’s Levitation Nation Aerial Studio, where the catchphrase “fitness is fun” is embodied alongside a culture of movement & women empowerment.
 Mindy believes that “The Real Levitation Experience” lies within elevating your health & wellness.
-Mindy loves to share the expertise she has acquired through her certifications as a personal trainer and life coach.
+Mindy loves to share the expertise she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 For more about Mindy, please visit www.levitationnation.org/mindy.